hanghu1024/MSI-segmentation/README.md

 # How to use
 ## Data preparation
-Flaten the MSI data sets as input data, assuming you have already done peak picking, alignment, normalization, denoise, etc. 2D spatial indexes are kept in first two columns.
+Two data preparation strategies are used: 1. peak picking for PCA analysis.
+2. peak detection + m/z binning for UMAP analysis.
+After pixel alignment, peak intensity normalization, denoise, etc, flaten the MSI data sets as input data.
+2D spatial indexes are kept in first two columns.
 A sample mouse kidney section data set is provided in the example foler.
-Note: it does not include the complete m/z channels as the paper described becaused of the Github file size limit.
 <div align="center">
 <img src="images/image3.png" width="600">
 </div>

 ## Main programs
 Run *MSI-segmentation_LX* modules sequentially, outputs of one module may be the input for the following module.
 Edit corresponding levels in config.py along the pipeline. <br>To test the mouse kidney MSI sample, clone repository and run MSI-segmentation_L0.py.
-Note only partial peak intensities are included in the sample data, because of the upload limit.
+Note: only partial peak intensities are included in the sample data, because of the upload limit.
 Analysis results may be slightly different from the manuscript.

 *MSI-segmentation_L0.py*<br>
 Show ion images, reduce the dimensionality of MSI data by PCA and UMAP.